vip306/IDS-Module1-alt3-New/chapter3.md

 You can see an example of how this is done in the sample code.

 *** =instructions
-Use the `names()` function and the objects defined in the previous exercises to give the numeric values corresponding dessert names.
+- Use the `names()` function and the objects defined in the previous exercises to give the numeric values (calories) their corresponding names (desserts)
+- Type `calories` in the console and observe how the vector has changed

 *** =hint
 Assign names to the numeric values.